DataDog/integrations-core/iis/README.md

 3. [Restart the Agent][6].

-**Note**: Please ensure the `datadog-agent` user has read access to tail the log files you want to collect from.
+**Note**: Ensure the `datadog-agent` user has read access to tail the log files you want to collect from.
 See [Permission issues tailing log files][12] for more information.

 ### Validation